metosin/malli/docs/function-schemas.md

 ### Defn Instrumentation

 The function (Var) registry is passive and doesn't do anything by itself.
 To instrument the Vars based on the registry, there is the `malli.instrument` namespace.
-Var instrumentations focus is for development time, but can also be used for production builds.
+Var instrumentation  is intended for development time, but can also be used for production builds.

 ```clojure
 (require '[malli.instrument :as mi])